 12. Use trusted sources only for downloads

 This is a known and very popular tactic of hackers.
 Pirated themes and plugins are riddled with backdoors and malware.
-This is one of the easiest WordPress security issues to resolve really away from.
+This is one of the easiest WordPress security issues to resolve really.
+It's best to go for a trusted theme from a trusted source, such as the one we have reviewed here: Avada theme

 Remember: Pirated stuff?
 Don’t bother.

-13. Secure your WordPress by looking like a Pro
+13. Secure your website by looking like a Pro

 A rookie is easier to hack.
 At least, that’s what most hackers think (not incorrectly).
 Even the Bible says: Abstain from all appearances of being an amateur; even, and especially if you are one.